E15 Gasoline Unlawful and Unsafe to Use in Outdoor Power Equipment

 2. Don’t put any fuel containing more than10 percent (E10) in small engine or off-road products, unless otherwise stated.

-3. Check the gas pump to be sure that it is dispensing E10.
+3. Check the gas pump to be sure that it is dispensing E10 or no ethanol.
 Some gas pumps at local gas stations may offer both E10 and E15, or have blender pumps that dispense mid-level ethanol fuels for “flex-fuel” automobiles.
 Higher ethanol fuel (E15) may be less expensive than regular (E10) fuel, but putting E15 into an E10 approved product could cause product failure and void its warranty.

 4. Don’t assume that the fuel they put in their vehicle can also be dispensed in their gasoline can.
-Be sure that the gas can is filled only with E10 fuel.
+Be sure that the gas can is filled only with E10 or regular fuel.